 Over the past 16 years, PEPFAR has had remarkable lifesaving results.
-As of September 30, 2018, the U.S. President Emergency Plan for AIDS Relief (PEPFAR) supported antiretroviral treatment for more than 14.6 million people, including more than 700,000 children, helping secure the health and welfare of the family.
+As of September 30, 2019, the U.S. President Emergency Plan for AIDS Relief (PEPFAR) supported antiretroviral treatment for nearly 15.7 million million people, including nearly 700,000 children, helping secure the health and welfare of the family.

-PEPFAR has helped prevent HIV infection in men and boys, including by supporting nearly 18.9 million voluntary medical male circumcisions in eastern and southern Africa.
-Through the PEPFAR-led DREAMS (Determined, Resilient, Empowered, AIDS-free, Mentored, and Safe) public-private partnership, new HIV diagnoses among adolescent girls and young women declined by over 25 percent in greater than 60 percent of its intervention regions in ten countries; 85 percent of these regions showed additional declines in fiscal year 2018.
+PEPFAR has helped prevent HIV infection in men and boys, including by supporting nearly 22.8 million voluntary medical male circumcisions in eastern and southern Africa.
+Through the PEPFAR-led DREAMS (Determined, Resilient, Empowered, AIDS-free, Mentored, and Safe) public-private partnership, new HIV diagnoses among adolescent girls and young women have declined by 25 percent or more in nearly all of the intervention regions implementing DREAMS across 10 high-burden African countries.

 In 2018, PEPFAR invested nearly $900 million on horizontal, above-site health systems strengthening, including over $141 million for horizontal laboratory systems.
 These efforts have improved the ability of countries with sizable HIV/AIDS burdens to swiftly address other outbreaks, such as Ebola, avian flu, and cholera, and strengthened the platform for global health security and protecting America’s borders.